-Recompete applicants who have previously received two or more years of competitive funding for the same project being proposed:

-• Evaluation Plan using the evaluation plan template found available on the Notice webpage.
-Evaluation plans are not scored and will not be reviewed until after funding decisions are made.

-Recompete applicants who have previously received five or more years of competitive funding for the same project being proposed:

-- Evaluation report submitted in Microsoft Word.
+- Applicants who have previously received two or more years of competitive funding for the same project being proposed: - Evaluation Plan using the evaluation plan template available on the Notice webpage.
+Evaluation plans are not scored and will not be reviewed until after funding determination. - Applicants who have previously received five or more years of competitive funding for the same project being proposed: - Evaluation report submitted in Microsoft Word.
 The evaluation report should include a title page with the AmeriCorps grant number for the project that was evaluated, the name of the project, and the date of completion of the report.
 If any of this required information is missing, the applicant may not receive credit for meeting the evaluation requirements. - Evaluation Plan using the template found available on the Notice webpage.
-Evaluation plans are not scored and will not be reviewed until after funding decisions are made.
+Evaluation plans are not scored and will not be reviewed until after funding determination.